 Some experiences with the electric pod drive

-Having sailed half way with an electric engine, I have to say it has been a great experience.
-Yes, there has been some unfortunate issues in my case (hydro generation), with the shifting of versions of engines and updating batteries, gateways, displays and other "power intelligence gadgets".
+Having sailed halfway with an electric engine, I have to say it has been a great experience.
+Yes, there have been some unfortunate issues in my case (hydro generation), with the shifting of versions of engines and updating batteries, gateways, displays, and other "power intelligence gadgets".
 But I assume that it is part of the game these days when adopting new technology.
 The most important job for the drive is obviously to push the boat when needed and in that field my silent friend under the hull has been, and is, doing a great job.

-By now I have tested it for short ranges some 90+ times in and out of marinas, up against rivers, when passing opening bridges or canals and when settting sails in no wind and in strong winds.
+By now I have tested it for short ranges some 90+ times in and out of marinas, up against rivers, when passing opening bridges or canals and when setting sails in no wind and strong winds.

 POWERFUL ENOUGH WHEN TOUGH DEMANDS?

-The former engine was a 10 hp gasoline engine.
-My boat Johanna is a 34 foot long, 2,2 metres wide and her displacement is some 3,2 tonnes.
-The draft is 1,7 metres with a classical fin keel.
+The former engine was a 10-hp gasoline engine.
+My boat Johanna is 34 feet long, 2,2 meters wide and her displacement is some 3,2 tonnes.
+The draft is 1,7 meters with a classical fin keel.
 The keel is placed pretty much aft of the center and the proportionally long hull up front is very shallow.
 That makes the bow an easy victim for side winds in tricky marinas.
 The direct propulsion takes care of that in a great manner as it easily kicks the boat around with its exact and direct power.
 I usually do marina maneuvers really, really slow (trusting the boat's weight) so I have never needed to use maximum power to solve any serious dramas so far.